rohithbaggu56-dot/Elastic-SIEM-Lab-Azure-Cloud-Deployment/README.md

 ## 🛡️ Recommendations & Mitigation

+Following the investigation, actionable steps were identified to reduce risk and prevent similar attacks in the future.
-Based on the observed SSH brute-force and password spraying activity, the following actions are recommended:
+→ Based on the observed SSH brute-force and password spraying activity, the following actions are recommended:

 ### 🔹 Immediate Actions
 - Block identified malicious IP addresses at firewall / NSG level